Skip to main content

 2. Venture Capital

 Investments shall be consistent with the University’s mission to foster innovation in support of economic development.
-Maximum allocation shall be $5 million.
+Maximum allocation shall be limited to 0.5% of the combined Core and Strategic portfolios.

 Investments require unanimous approval by the Executive Vice President for Finance and Operations and the Chief Investment Officer in consultation with the President.